-How the DCAP can help you
+How the DCAP can help

-Enrolling in DCAP
+Enrolling in the DCAP

-You can set up a DCAP account:
+You can enroll in a DCAP account:

 Using your DCAP funds

 When you incur a qualifying expense, submit a claim online, use the mobile app, or send a claim form by fax, mail, or email to request reimbursement.

 You can begin submitting reimbursement claims for eligible expenses on or after the first day of your plan year, January 1.
 You can only be reimbursed up to the dollar amount you have in your DCAP account at the time you request reimbursement.
 You may submit claims for services as often as you like, but not until after the services have been provided.